-Criminal charges-immigration can had serious challenges.
+Criminal charges can cause chaos for you if you’re not a United States Citizen.
 If you are an immigrant, even if you are a lawful permanent resident (LPR), a criminal conviction could have consequences beyond going to prison or paying a fine.
 If you are facing a serious criminal charge now, or if the charge against you is relatively minor but you have a previous conviction, you could find yourself unable to renew your green card.
 You could face detention and deportation.
 You might be denied reentry into the United States.

 Current Guilty Pleas and Past Criminal Convictions